Ex-Goldman programmer's conviction overturned

 Ellen Davis, a spokeswoman for federal prosecutor Preet Bharara in Manhattan, declined to comment on the reversal.
 Goldman spokesman Michael DuVally also declined to comment.

-Still, prosecutor Justin Weddle suggested at Friday's hearing it might serve no purpose to reimpose bail on Aleynikov.

-"Now would be a silly time to become a fugitive," he said.
+"We are extremely gratified that the court of appeals refused to let this unjust conviction stand," Marino said.

+Aleynikov was once a competitive ballroom dancer, has three children, and has held dual U.S. and Russian citizenship.

-Prosecutors had accused Aleynikov of copying and removing trading code from Goldman in 2009, shortly before taking a new job at Teza Technologies LLC, a high-frequency trading start-up firm in Chicago.
+Prosecutors accused him of copying and removing trading code from Goldman in 2009, shortly before taking a new job at Teza Technologies LLC, a high-frequency trading start-up firm in Chicago.
 Teza was not accused of wrongdoing.

 Marino argued that his client's conduct did not violate the espionage law, or a separate federal law barring the transportation of stolen property across state lines.

-Ivan Fisher, who represented Agrawal, said "it's not at all clear" why the 2nd Circuit reversed Aleynikov's conviction.
+Ivan Fisher, who represented Agrawal, said "it's not at all clear what the issue was" in the Aleynikov case without a fuller explanation.

-Aleynikov has held dual U.S. and Russian citizenship, was once a competitive ballroom dancer, and has three young daughters.

-He said he woke up Friday morning at 5:30 a.m. -- "for some reason, I couldn't sleep" -- and got an email from his lawyer 30 minutes later saying that his conviction had been overturned.
+Last month, federal authorities arrested Chinese computer programmer Bo Zhang, a resident of Queens, New York, on charges that he stole nearly $10 million of software code from the Federal Reserve Bank of New York.

 The case is U.S. v.
 Aleynikov, 2nd U.S. Circuit Court of Appeals, No. 11-1126.
 The lower court case was U.S. v.
 Aleynikov, U.S. District Court, Southern District of New York, No. 10-00096.

-(Reporting by Jonathan Stempel and Joseph Ax; Editing by Tim Dobbyn and Lisa Shumaker)
+For Aleynikov: Kevin Marino of Marino, Tortorella & Boyle.
+(Reporting by Jonathan Stempel and Joseph Ax)